Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 :::{admonition} Pair programming (optional)
 Students who attend the course at the University of Helsinki can do the final assignment in pairs.
-Those who choose to work in pairs, need to also submit a one-page report on their project (description, aims, how it works, what tools and methods you have used).
+Those who choose to work in pairs, need to also submit a **one-page report** on their project (description, aims, how it works, what tools and methods you have used).
 It is enough if one person submits the project.
-But the report needs to be submitted individually as a md file or a pdf on your assignment's `git` repository.
+But the report needs to be submitted individually as a .md file or a pdf on your assignment's `git` repository.
+Those who do their projects individually do not need to submit the report.

 :::